|

 molecules (rhombic and monoclinic sulfur).
 A 3rd form is an unstable dark brown-black polymeric

-form called plastic sulphur, formed when boiling sulphur is
+form called plastic sulfur, formed when boiling sulfur is

 poured onto cold water, great fun, but of little use!